Aspen Aerogels (NYSE:ASPN) Issues FY 2022 Earnings Guidance

 Aspen Aerogels (NYSE:ASPN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-2.070-$-1.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.980.
 The company issued revenue guidance of $145 million-$155 million, compared to the consensus revenue estimate of $151.01 million.

-Aspen Aerogels (NYSE:ASPN – Get Rating) last posted its earnings results on Wednesday, February 16th.
-The construction company reported ($0.50) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.29) by ($0.21).
-Aspen Aerogels had a negative return on equity of 34.38% and a negative net margin of 30.50%.
-During the same quarter in the prior year, the business earned ($0.23) EPS.
-Equities research analysts forecast that Aspen Aerogels will post -1.87 EPS for the current fiscal year.
+Aspen Aerogels (NYSE:ASPN – Get Rating) last issued its quarterly earnings results on Wednesday, February 16th.
+The construction company reported ($0.50) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.29) by ($0.21).
+Aspen Aerogels had a negative net margin of 30.50% and a negative return on equity of 34.38%.
+During the same period in the previous year, the company posted ($0.23) EPS.
+On average, equities research analysts expect that Aspen Aerogels will post -1.87 EPS for the current year.

-In related news, VP Kelley Conte sold 20,000 shares of the business’s stock in a transaction on Tuesday, November 30th.
-The shares were sold at an average price of $56.02, for a total transaction of $1,120,400.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-13.30% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-BlackRock Inc. raised its holdings in Aspen Aerogels by 10.2% during the fourth quarter.
-BlackRock Inc. now owns 1,552,590 shares of the construction company’s stock worth $77,303,000 after buying an additional 144,291 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in Aspen Aerogels by 1.2% during the fourth quarter.
-Geode Capital Management LLC now owns 387,644 shares of the construction company’s stock worth $19,300,000 after buying an additional 4,634 shares during the last quarter.
-Bank of New York Mellon Corp grew its stake in shares of Aspen Aerogels by 36.1% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 90,509 shares of the construction company’s stock worth $4,163,000 after acquiring an additional 24,022 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in shares of Aspen Aerogels by 2.3% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 57,622 shares of the construction company’s stock worth $2,869,000 after acquiring an additional 1,296 shares in the last quarter.
-Finally, Morgan Stanley grew its stake in shares of Aspen Aerogels by 10.1% in the 3rd quarter.
-Morgan Stanley now owns 45,083 shares of the construction company’s stock worth $2,075,000 after acquiring an additional 4,137 shares in the last quarter.
-Hedge funds and other institutional investors own 83.46% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of ASPN.
+Marshall Wace LLP bought a new stake in Aspen Aerogels during the 4th quarter worth about $141,000.
+BNP Paribas Arbitrage SA grew its holdings in Aspen Aerogels by 457.3% during the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 3,734 shares of the construction company’s stock worth $172,000 after acquiring an additional 3,064 shares during the last quarter.
+Two Sigma Advisers LP bought a new stake in Aspen Aerogels during the 3rd quarter worth about $216,000.
+Legal & General Group Plc grew its holdings in Aspen Aerogels by 279.5% during the 4th quarter.
+Legal & General Group Plc now owns 8,714 shares of the construction company’s stock worth $434,000 after acquiring an additional 6,418 shares during the last quarter.
+Finally, Bank of America Corp DE grew its holdings in Aspen Aerogels by 122.1% during the 4th quarter.
+Bank of America Corp DE now owns 14,417 shares of the construction company’s stock worth $718,000 after acquiring an additional 7,926 shares during the last quarter.
+83.46% of the stock is currently owned by institutional investors and hedge funds.

 About Aspen Aerogels (Get Rating)